 It was also revealed that people with disability were less happy.
 A disabled person is seen as curse on the family and treated as a family burden and often neglected.
 If the disabled person is the household head or earning member then the whole family goes is vulnerable.

-This blog was first published in Practical Action.
+This blog was originally published by Practical Action.